Preparing Pets for Hurricane Season

 - Take all of your pets.
 This includes horses, ferrets, birds, tarantulas as well as your dogs and cats.
 A pet includes any animal you feed and house.

-- Make sure each individual crate/carrier is large enough for the pet to stand and lie down comfortably.
+- Make sure each individual crate/carrier is large enough for the pet to stand up and lie down comfortably.

 - Grab the following: